Expertise

 The brand community is defined as a group of individuals who share the same representations and values of attachment to a brand.
 If the notion of community has always existed, it has become highly digitalised since the Covid-19 pandemic, opening up opportunities for value creation for brands.
 These communities are made up of voluntary consumers, most of the time customers of the brand, and have proven their success in co-creation logics, for example:

-- Lego Ideas: the community platform for Lego fans to share their creations and ideas for new concepts for the brand.
+• Lego Ideas: the platform for the Lego fan community where they can share their creations and propose ideas for new concepts to the brand.

-- Decathlon Cocreation: a community described as "a place for exchanges dedicated to passionate sportsmen and women who want to get involved with Decathlon in the design of products."
+• Decathlon Cocreation: a community described as "a place for exchange dedicated to passionate athletes who wish to get involved with Decathlon in product design."

-This method makes it possible to engage consumers and to question a panel on various subjects and at a regular frequency.
+This method allows for engaging consumers and surveying a panel on diverse topics at a regular frequency.

-But, if this method has many advantages, the insights gathered have a certain bias.
+However, while this method offers numerous advantages, the insights gathered inherently contain a certain bias.

 A brand community is made up of voluntary and therefore highly committed individuals - even more than in the fan base - who are not representative of the entire spectrum of your target: you are asking consumers who have already been won over by your offer.

-Finally, building a community implies its maintenance and animation: this method will therefore require time, budget and dedicated human resources.
+Finally, building a community involves its maintenance and animation: this method will therefore require dedicated time, budget, and human resources.

 Conclusion